rails-girls-summer-of-code/summer-of-code/CONTRIBUTING.md

 ## Contributing to an existing issue

 You can view all of the currently open issues [on our issue tracker](https://github.com/rails-girls-summer-of-code/summer-of-code/issues).
-Most are labeled (more on that later), to give you an idea of the sort of contribution that is expected.
+Most are [labeled](#issue-labels), to give you an idea of the sort of contribution that is expected.

 ### Finding an issue